 Toast Nuts and Pumpkin Seeds

 I've spent years toasting nuts in a stovetop skillet or a sheet pan in my oven.
 I've also spent years throwing out batches of charred nuts that I left unattended for just a minute too long.
-But that's just one reason that makes toasting them in the microwave so compelling—it's also faster, easier, and involves less clean-up.
+But that's just one reason toasting them in the microwave is so compelling—it's also faster, easier, and involves less clean-up.
 If you've tried this method before and remain unimpressed, don't walk away just yet.
 We've found that tossing the nuts in a little oil helps them brown and develop the same complex flavor you'd get from more conventional methods.

 This technique will work for pretty much any nut, not to mention pumpkin seeds—just toss the raw nuts or seeds in a neutral oil like canola (or olive oil, if you want the added flavor), and microwave them in one-minute intervals, tossing them each time, until they're golden-brown.